theogiraudet/Bookshelf/modules/@runtime/README.md

-# 📚 Bookshelf Library
+# 🧰 Bookshelf Runtime

-This datapack brings together the full suite of **Bookshelf modules**, offering a versatile toolkit for Minecraft mapmakers.
+The **Bookshelf Runtime** is a modular toolkit that provides essential utilities for building Minecraft datapacks.
 It includes modules such as:

 - **🧱 Block**: Get and manipulate blocks (supports BlockStates and NBT).
 - **🔦 Raycast**: Cast rays and see if they collide with blocks or entities.